 A wall outlet produces twice the power than that of a USB port.
 In the case of fast chargers, it gives as much as five times the power — which means much, much more quickly recharging.

 Try plugging the S7 into a USB port on your PC or laptop.
 Although, it will load much more slowly using the USB port than from the charger connected to the wall.
 Phone Companion displays the amount of charge your Galaxy S7 receives.
 Also, Phone Companion details available space (both internally and externally).

 Phone Companion also allows you to import photos, videos, etc. It is a friendly interface.
-So, check out Phone Companion if you're on Windows 10.
-Moreover, download the correct Samsung Galaxy S7 USB drivers to ensure seemless connections.
+So, check out Phone Companion if you’re on Windows 10.
+Moreover, download the correct Samsung Galaxy S7 USB drivers to ensure seamless connections.

 Consider charging the S7 wirelessly

 Try charging the S7 using a wireless charger.
 You can find wireless chargers here.

 - How To Delete Apps On Samsung Galaxy S7

 - Show Me How To Screenshots On Samsung Galaxy S7